 - Attains performance level PLe, cat.
 3 when combined with the ESD3 safety switching device

-Tactile protection with electrical sensing edges and safety contact mats
+Tactile protection with safety edges and safety contact mats

 Tactile surface protection with contact mats

-Pressure-sensitive safety mats from BBC Bircher Smart Access are used for protection or activation in door areas and to ensure machine and plant safety.
+Pressure-sensitive contact mats from BBC Bircher Smart Access are used for protection or activation in door areas and to ensure machine and plant safety.

 When anyone steps on the surface of the mat, or a load is placed on it, two parallel copper contact surfaces are pressed together, which triggers the pulse for switching doors, gates or vehicles.
 The switching element is reliably protected from dirt and moisture by an outer sleeve made of robust polyurethane.

 If used as a safety contact mat, the signal is evaluated by a safety switching device, which controls the activation and deactivation of machinery and plant.

 BBC Bircher Smart Access has the following contact mats in its range:

 Tactile edge protection thanks to electrical safety edges

 Electrical safety edges are used for protecting pinching, crushing and shearing points on automatic gates, doors, machinery, plant and public transport.